finmavis/webpack-4-boilerplate/README.md

 - Optimize CSS

-  - Install `mini-css-extract-plugin terser-webpack-plugin optimize-css-assets-webpack-plugin` as devDependencies
+  - Install `mini-css-extract-plugin terser-webpack-plugin optimize-css-assets-webpack-plugin` as Development Dependencies

     - `mini-css-extract-plugin` <br>
       This plugin extracts CSS into separate files.
 It creates a CSS file per JS file which contains CSS.
 It supports On-Demand-Loading of CSS and SourceMaps.